xc-jp/blog-posts/The-Monad-Tutorial.md

 Philip Wadler added Monads to Haskell, and that is how he solved the ancient question of how to say that one thing happens after another by using only expressions.

+# Epilogue.
+Algebraic structure of Monads

+Computer programming magic happens with associative binary operators.

-Associative but not commutative: matrix multiplication
+Example: Associative but not commutative: matrix multiplication

+# References

 The Next 700 Programming Languages https://www.cs.cmu.edu/~crary/819-f09/Landin66.pdf